pyr0ball/pyr0piezo/README.md

 ### How do I use it?

 I designed the sensor to connect to a 3D Printer's controller like any other endstop or Z-Probe.
-Future versions will have an i2c interface that will allow the 3D Printer's controller to change parameters on the fly during a print or before a fast move.
+The sensor also includes an i2c interface that will allow the 3D Printer's controller to change parameters on the fly depending on the use-case.

 The piezo element is mounted somewhere on the 3D Printer in such a way that it undergoes mechanical stress when the nozzle touches the bed.
 So far there have been three distinct mounting schemes that appear to work well: